 Dentures are what most people think of as ‘false teeth'.
-They consist of one or more prosthetic teeth fixed to a frame made from plastic and metal which clips around existing teeth.
-The versatility of dentures means they can be made to fit around any number of remaining healthy teeth.
-People who have lost all their teeth can get a full set of dentures.
+They consist of one or more prosthetic teeth, traditionally fixed to a frame made from plastic and metal which clips around existing teeth.
+Newer flexible denture materials are also available.

 Because of the way our mouths change over time (especially when teeth are missing), dentures may only last for a few years before coming loose.
 If they are not replaced, they can become uncomfortable and cause mouth sores.
 There is also a chance of them slipping out mid-conversation.